Wilton DCF Lawyer

 However, families do have rights in these situations, and many people are not aware that they can request to have a lawyer present during questioning to help protect their rights, prevent costly mistakes and keep questions from becoming too intrusive.

-If the outcome of an investigation should prove unfavorable, the result can be appealed and evidence can be presented at a Connecticut DCF appeal hearing to refute the DCF findings and any other allegations.
+If the outcome of an investigation should prove unfavorable, the result can be appealed and evidence can be presented at an appeal hearing to refute the DCF findings and any other allegations.
+A Wilton lawyer could protect your rights during a DCF investigation.

 How a Wilton DCF Attorney Can Help You